cloudgear-io/azure-bigcompute/README.md

 This project is hosted at:

-  * https://github.com/cloudgear-io/azure-bigcompute - unmaintained- maintained limited here @ https://github.com/cloudgear-io/azure-bigcompute
+  * https://github.com/Azure/azure-bigcompute - unmaintained- maintained limited here initiated on last commit @ https://github.com/cloudgear-io/azure-bigcompute

 For the latest version, to contribute, and for more information, please go through [this README.md](https://github.com/cloudgear-io/azure-bigcompute/blob/master/README.md).